What Is an Education Degree?

 With a doctorate in education, individuals can work as school administrators, school district superintendents, and executives within education-based organizations.
 A doctoral program in education also prepares students to teach at colleges and universities, work as education researchers in government or organization settings, and take on leadership roles at educational institutions.

 An Ed.D. is more policy-oriented, while a Ph.D. focuses more on research.
-Both degrees can lead to to administrative positions in schools, school districts, or higher learning institutions.
+Both degrees can lead to administrative positions in schools, school districts, or higher learning institutions.

 As part of an Ed.D., students may have opportunities to specialize in educational technology, reading and literacy, and special education.
 Ph.D. programs in education are more likely to offer concentrations in higher education, international education, and educational psychology.